prysmaticlabs/documentation/website/docs/prysm-usage/slasher.md

 ## What is Slashing

+Slashing occurs when there is evidence a validator has acted against the Ethereum network.
+Ethereum proof of stake works on a penalty-based incentive mechanism to heavily discourage actions on the network that could cause instability, malicious forking and conflicting information from validators.
+Slashing does not need to have been the result of malicious intent, it could also happen accidently via misconfiguration.
+If a validator acts in a way that can confuse or disrupt the integrity of the system, the protocol removes, or **slashes**, a portion of the offending validators existing stake, causing a gradual loss of ETH over time until the validator is forcefully ejected from the network and marked as SLASHED.
+This is an **irreversible** process.

 The main purpose of slashing is to discourage attacks against the eth2 network that might otherwise be cheap to perform such as trivially creating conflicting forks where validators attest on a different view of historical checkpoints.